About Us India-Hungary Relations

 Indian Community

-Indian Community There are about 5500 Indians living in Hungary.
+There are about 8700 Indians living in Hungary.
 Most of them are ICT professionals, while some are working in the manufacturing sector of Indo-Hungarian joint ventures.
-There are about 1090 Indian students studying in various universities in Budapest, Pecs, Szeged and Debrecen.
+There are about 1200 Indian students studying in various universities in Budapest, Pecs, Szeged and Debrecen.
 The Indian association called the Bharatiya Samaj of Hungary is presently inactive.
-There are a few other regional associations like the ''Keralites in Hungary'', Telegu Association of Budapest, etc. The community normally celebrate Indian festivals like Navratra, Diwali, Holi etc. There is an Indo-Hungarian Friendship Society which was reconstituted in 2011, which is mainly run by Friends of India comprising Hungarians who have an interest in India and Indologists.
-From time to time, there is an exchange of research scholars and scientists for a period ranging from three weeks to six months under our exchange programmes.
+There are a few other regional associations who are active in celebrating Indian festivals like Navratra, Diwali, Holi etc. There is an Indo-Hungarian Friendship Society which was reconstituted in 2011, which is mainly run by Friends of India comprising Hungarians who have an interest in India and Indologists.
+From time to time, there is an exchange of research scholars and scientists for a period ranging from three weeks to six mo nths under our exchange programmes.
 In addition, there are a few Indians who are married to local Hungarians and permanently settled in Hungary.
 It is widely believed that the number of community members has been steadily increasing.